CSC207-2022F-UofT/course-project-group-72/README.md

 ## Introduction:
 72Reviews is an application that provides services including:
-  * search restaurant based on your preferrence
+  * Search restaurant based on your preference
-  * register as Customer or Restaurant Owner
+  * Register your user account as a Customer or a Restaurant Owner
+  * Manage your restaurants as a Restaurant Owner
-  * give feedback to restaurants
+  * Give feedback to restaurants in the form of reviews
-  * report any inappropriate reviews
+  * Report any inappropriate reviews

   ## Features: